FNNDSC/pl-pfdo_med2img/README.rst

         This is a formatting spec, so

-            --outputLeafDir 'preview-%%s'
+            --outputLeafDir 'preview-%s'

-        where %%s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.
+        where %s is the original leaf directory node, will prefix each final directory containing output with the text 'preview-' which can be useful in describing some features of the output set.